Labraheeler

 Height (Female) | 17 to 24.5 inches tall |

-Like all other living beings, Labraheelers also do not have perfect health.
-They suffer from some health concerns, though one of the most common is hip dysplasia.
-This condition occurs when the hip bone is not positioned properly, causing them to limp and endure a lot of pain.
+Labraheelers suffer from some health concerns like their parent breeds, with one of the most common being hip dysplasia.
+This condition occurs when the hip bone is not positioned properly, causing the dog to limp and endure a lot of pain.

-This species is also prone to epilepsy, which gives them seizures.
+This breed is also prone to epilepsy, which results in seizures.
 Some Labraheelers also experience hyperthyroidism, preventing their thyroid gland from functioning properly.

-Ultimately, the common health problems that Labraheelers suffer from include:
+Ultimately, common health problems that Labraheelers suffer from include:

 - Hip Dysplasia